Huleys History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Huleys reached English shores for the first time with the ancestors of the Huleys family as they migrated following the Norman Conquest of 1066.
 The name Huleys is based on the Norman personal name Hugh.
 Howlett was a baptismal name which means the son of Hugh.
-As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
-Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
+As the naming tradition grew in Europe, baptismal names began to be introduced in many countries.
+Baptismal names were sometimes given in honour of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Huleys family